Jesse Jackson Says He Has Parkinson's Disease

 The longtime political and social activist, who was part of Martin Luther King Jr.'s inner circle in the 1960s and who later founded the Rainbow PUSH Coalition, said that after noticing signs of the motor system disorder, he attempted to work through it.

-"But as my daily physical struggles intensified I could no longer ignore the symptoms, so I acquiesced," he wrote in a statement released on Friday.
+"But as my daily physical struggles intensified I could no longer ignore the symptoms, so I acquiesced," he wrote in a statement released Friday.

 "After a battery of tests, my physicians identified the issue as Parkinson's disease, a disease that bested my father," Jackson said.
 "Recognition of the effects of this disease on me has been painful, and I have been slow to grasp the gravity of it."